Notifications

 • Notify my Enterprise Support channel or room when a new ticket opens or a customer in the Enterprise Customers client group replies.

-• Notify my Emergency channel or room when a new ticket opens containing the words "Emergency" in the subject.
+• Notify my Emergency channel or room when a new ticket opens containing the word Emergency in the subject.

 • Notify my Sales channel or room when someone places a new order with a value over $25.

-• Notify my Billing channel or room when an invoice is paid by a customer belonging to the High Value client group.
+• Notify my Billing channel or room when a customer in the High Value client group pays an invoice.

-• Notify my Customer Service channel or room when an order is placed for the product Business Hosting.
+• Notify my Customer Service channel or room when a customer places an order for a Business Hosting product.

 Configuring Notification Providers